vsolovyov/blog/content/postgresql-jsonb-index.md

          Index Cond: (origin_ids @> '{"pubmed": "123456"}')
 ```

-Supposedly 43 thousands rows for only one filter!
+Supposedly 43 thousand rows for only one filter!
 And 7.8 million rows are 39
-thousands times more than 200, which is pretty close.
+thousand times more than 200, which is pretty close.
 At the time I fired these
-queries we had only 43 millions of articles.
+queries we had only 43 million of articles.
 PostgreSQL [gathers some
 statistics](https://www.postgresql.org/docs/current/planner-stats.html) about
 values in different columns to be able to produce reasonable query plans, and
 looks like it's shooting blanks for this column.